AnthonyBloomer/ezflix/README.rst

 ezflix is available on the Python Package Index (PyPI) at https://pypi.python.org/pypi/ezflix

-You can ezflix using pip.
+You can install ezflix using pip.

 ::